 Over the past twenty years, overweight amongst children and teens has doubled.
 Furthermore, overweight has been linked to an increased risk for type 2 diabetes mellitus, high blood pressure, and high cholesterol.
 Children learn by modeling the behavior of their parents.
 By maintaining a physically active lifestyle with your family you can improve the health of your child while preventing him or her from developing a lifestyle of sedentary behavior.

-- Put exercise into your family’s schedule -actually schedule it into the calendar.
+- Put exercise into your family’s schedule – actually schedule it into the calendar (right now!).

 - Make it routine: schedule a time each day as you would other appointments.

 - Include activities you enjoy so you will look forward to your exercise.

 - Keep your exercise equipment (shoes, bike helmets, rollerblades) visible and easily accessible.

 - Use social accountability -make play dates with other parents include an outside outing.